Home

 Soil Requirements

 Blueberries need to be grown in soil with a pH of 4.8.
 A pH of 5.0 is too high.
-Berry suppliers reccomend you have your soil tested and amended prior to planting.
-To do this, you could contact your local Cooperative Extention office for information on how to test your soil.
+Berry suppliers recommend you have your soil tested and amended prior to planting.
+To do this, you could contact your local Cooperative Extension office for information on how to test your soil.
 I have, in the past, sent in a sample of my soil to be tested by our state ag office.
-The analysis gave me more infomation than I needed.
+The analysis gave me more information than I needed.
 For this project I'm just going purchase an inexpensive pH kit from our local hardware store and then I will adjust the soil accordingly.

 Planting

 Space Blueberry plants 4-5 feet apart.
-Plant at least 2 different varieties for the best yeild of fruit.
+Plant at least 2 different varieties for the best yield of fruit.
 Put plants in 1' X 1' holes and cover the roots up to the natural soil line on the plant.
 Mulch heavily with bark or straw to keep the roots moist.

 Be sure to remove all the flowers during the first year.
 Do not allow the berries to develop because they will restrict the shoot growth.
 You want all of the plants energy to go to the roots and branches.
 You will not need to prune branches for the first several years.